ensemble-performance

 Breathing Techniques for Anxiety Control and Brass Playing

 For low brass players, breath is everything.
 The same breathing techniques that calm the nervous system also improve air support and sound quality.
-This dual benefit makes breath work an indispensable tool.
+This dual benefit makes breath work an indispensable tool, both in daily practice and in the heat of performance.

 Diaphragmatic (Belly) Breathing